 Water in the oil of the hub can quickly deteriorate the ability of the oil to do its job.
 Additionally, moisture can create corrosion on the bearings and seal.
 Any such corrosion will quickly lead to failure of the bearings and seal.
-If you suspect water in the oil, the "CRACKLE" test may be applied to verify whether moisture is present.
-For details on performing the CRACKLE test go to stemco.com and down load their brochure TQM2007.
-The basis of this test is the fact that water boils at a much lower temperature than the oil.
-When heated to 300 degrees fahrenheit the water will turn to steam and create bubbles in the oil.
-If allowed to get hot enough the steam bubbles will begin to "crackle".
 Do not use oil that has been contaminated with water.
 Drain it and replace the oil with new, clean oil.